 Deploy Dryer Sheets

 Where there is food outside, there are ants.
 It’s just science.
 Keep them away by placing a dryer sheet under each table leg.
 Dryer sheets smell strong to me, so I can’t even imagine how much they’d repel an ant.
 Also, if you tend to fall prey to mosquitoes every summer, rubbing a dryer sheet on your clothes works to repel them as well.

-Bounce Fabric Softener and Dryer Sheets, $6.96 on Amazon
+Bounce Fabric Softener and Dryer Sheets, $7.49 from Amazon

 Tell bugs to bounce...